MTrajK/dotnet-projects/DotNet.MeaningfulUnitTests/README.md

 - FluentAssertions

 ## Requirements
-- Visual Studio (2026 for best experience)
+- Visual Studio (2026 versions for best experience)

 ## Run tests
 - Use the test explorer UI, or go into the test class and right click to some method -> run test.